 If a patient's device is replaced, the model, serial number, and implant date must be updated.
-See "Changing Patient Demographic and Equipment Information" on page 4-25.
+See "Changing Patient Demographic and Equipment Information" on page 4-24.

-If the mobile device containing the patient app is replaced, before set up of the replacement mobile device can occur, the existing mobile device may need to be released.
-See "Changing Patient Demographic and Equipment Information" on page 4-25.
+If the mobile device containing the patient app is replaced, before set up of the replacement mobile device can occur, the existing mobile device must be released.
+See "Changing Patient Demographic and Equipment Information" on page 4-24.